rishi02102017/Fullstack-Visual-Analytics-API-Dashboard/README.md

-# Blackcoffer Data Visualization Dashboard
+# Data Visualization Dashboard

 ## 📌 Project Overview
-This project is a **Data Visualization Dashboard** built for Blackcoffer's test assignment.
+This project is a **Data Visualization Dashboard** built for a test assignment.
 It visualizes data from a JSON dataset using interactive charts, graphs, and multiple filters.
 The dashboard allows users to explore insights on various parameters such as **intensity, likelihood, relevance, country, topics, region, city**, and more.

 ## 🔗 Deployment Links
 - **Backend API (Flask - Render)**: [Blackcoffer API](https://blackcoffer-api-gi84.onrender.com)